-- end paid/declared for financial year divided by opening net hare. - cond Venture Trust plc - alue, including transaction costs, less the value of any - alised distributions allocated on a weighted average cost basis. cost of an asset, rebased to the value at which it was used - ransaction, such as a transfer between entities. - llows investors to pool their money, investing the pooled half - I by Baronsmead Second Venture Trust plc only.
-Does not nts held by Micro Cap, Multi Cap Income or Small Cap. - is lower than the NAV per share, it is said to be trading at a e of the Company's discount is calculated by subtracting om the NAV per share and is usually expressed as a e NAV per share.
-If the share price is higher than the NAV uation is called a premium. - nterest, Tax, Depreciation and Amortisation a proxy for nerated by a business, most commonly used for businesses generate operating or shareholder profits. - ancial Advisers, professionals who offer independent advice nd recommend suitable financial products. - ue that demonstrates how effectively the Company is usiness objectives. - all the Company's assets, at current market value, having ities at their carrying value. - alue divided by the number of shares. - ng how the Net Asset Value has performed over a period to account both capital returns and dividends paid to suming that dividends paid were reinvested at the NAV of the time the shares were quoted ex-dividend. - ash returned to shareholders through income tax umulative dividends paid, expressed as a percentage of the - mpany repurchased by itself, reducing the number of res. - m-sized entities.
-These are independent companies which hree recognition criteria for small or medium companies egislation. - urrent and non-current.
-An asset is an economic resource ty that can lead to an increase in economic value. - vestment when acquired, rebased if the holding is added to made which causes an increase or decrease in its value. - sham House UK Micro Cap Fund ("Micro Cap"), WS Gresham Cap Income Fund ("Multi Cap") and WS Gresham House UK ies Fund ("Small Cap"). - Company meets the requirement to hold 80 per cent of its ualifying holdings.
+AIM The Alternative Investment Market, a sub-market of the London Stock Exchange, designed to help smaller companies access capital from the public market.
+Annual Dividend Yield The rate of dividend paid/declared for financial year divided by opening net asset value per share.
+BSVT Baronsmead Second Venture Trust plc Book Cost (Original) Total acquisition value, including transaction costs, less the value of any disposals or capitalised distributions allocated on a weighted average cost basis.
+Book Cost (Accounting) The original book cost of an asset, rebased to the value at which it was used in a subsequent transaction, such as a transfer between entities.
+Collective Investment Vehicle An entity which allows investors to pool their money, investing the pooled funds on their behalf.
+Direct Investments Investments held by Baronsmead Second Venture Trust plc only.
+Does not include investments held by Micro Cap, Multi Cap Income or Small Cap.
+Discount/Premium If the share price is lower than the NAV per share, it is said to be trading at a discount.
+The size of the Company's discount is calculated by subtracting the share price from the NAV per share and is usually expressed as a percentage of the NAV per share.
+If the share price is higher than the NAV per share, this situation is called a premium.
+EBITDA Earnings before Interest, Tax, Depreciation and Amortisation - a proxy for the cash flow generated by a business, most commonly used for businesses that do not (yet) generate operating or shareholder profits.
+IFA Independent Financial Advisers, professionals who offer independent advice to their clients and recommend suitable financial products.
+Key Performance Indicators ("KPIs") A measurable value that demonstrates how effectively the Company is achieving core business objectives.
+NAV The total value of all the Company's assets, at current market value, having deducted all liabilities at their carrying value.
+NAV per share Total Net Asset Value divided by the number of shares.
+NAV total return A measure showing how the Net Asset Value has performed over a period of time, taking into account both capital returns and dividends paid to shareholders, assuming that dividends paid were reinvested at the NAV of the Company at the time the shares were quoted ex-dividend.
+Return on Cash Invested to shareholders The amount of cash returned to shareholders through income tax reclaimed, and cumulative dividends paid, expressed as a percentage of the initial investment.
+Shares Held in Treasury Shares in the Company repurchased by itself, reducing the number of freely traded shares.
+SME Small and medium-sized entities.
+These are independent companies which meet two of the three recognition criteria for small or medium companies according to EU Legislation.
+Total Assets All assets, both current and non-current.
+An asset is an economic resource owned by an entity that can lead to an increase in economic value.
+VCT Value The value of an investment when acquired, rebased if the holding is added to or any payment is made which causes an increase or decrease in its value.
+WS Gresham House Equity Funds Includes WS Gresham House UK Micro Cap Fund ("Micro Cap"), WS Gresham House UK Multi Cap Income Fund ("Multi Cap") and WS Gresham House UK Smaller Companies Fund ("Small Cap").
+80 per cent test Ensuring that the Company meets the requirement to hold 80 per cent of its investments in qualifying holdings.